 Is there anything to eat and drink?

-There are various refreshment kiosks inside the stadium, whilst refreshments are also available in the Family Fun Zone inside the Academy or in the Holte Suite (season ticket holders only).
-Various junior meal deals are available in the concourse areas.
+Various refreshment kiosks are open inside the stadium on matchdays, offering a wide range of cuisine and beverages.
+New vegan offerings can also be found in the concourses.
+Refreshments are also available in the Family Fun Zone inside the Academy or in the Holte Suite (season ticket holders only).
+Click here for a more detailed map of the kiosks.

 Where are the toilets?

 There are numerous toilets inside the concourses which are clearly signposted, please contact a steward if you need accessible toilets or to enter with your child.
 There are also toilets in our Family Fun Zone in the Academy.